LieBtrau/electronics-design-data/PCB/designChecklist.md

     * Connect a GPIO of the MCU to the peripheral reset line with a diode (cathode to GPIO).
 This way, the MCU can reset the peripherals after it has started up.
     * Add a pull-up resistor on the peripheral reset line and on the POR line.
 * Add a **reset button** (or make sure the programmer has one), otherwise you'll end up unplugging and replugging your USB-port or your programmer all the time.
+* **Latchup current protection** by adding NMOS (gates to VCC, sources to the MCU, drains to debug interface pins) and add pull-up resistors on the MCU side (1K for RX input, 100K for TX output).

 # DfM
 ## Fiducials